mohammedzee1000/ci-firewall/README.md

 - *Target*: The target repersent what pr/branch/tag needs to be checked out. (env `TARGET` or param `--target`)
 - *Setup Script(optional)*: Script that runs before the test script, to do any setup needed. (env `SETUP_SCRIPT` or param `--setupscript`)
 - *Run Script*: The test script to run. (env `RUN_SCRIPT` or param `--runscript`)
 - *SSH Node file(optional)*: If set to true, must have a test node db (see multi OS testing below).
-Can be passed to cli `param --sshnodefile file`
+Can be passed to cli.
+(Param `--sshnodefile file`)
+- *Stand Alone(optional)*: defaults to false.
+In this more the worker assumes there is no request, hence no queues communication.
+Everything else remains same. (param `--standalone=true`).
+This also means you will need to provide the `CI_MESSAGE` yourself.
+See below for example.

 ## SSHNodeFile